azkiflay/ansible/README.md

   192.168.0.14
 ```

-The same inventory file can be created in YAML.
+Alternatively, the same inventory file can be created in YAML.
 ```bash
   nano ./inventory.yml
 ```